 Pro Bahn: Structural problems at Deutsche Bahn

 Norbert Moy, the Upper Bavarian Pro-Bahn chairman, was surprised that the concrete sleepers on the train route are a problem.
 Because concrete sleepers are an indication that the route had been renovated not too long ago, said Moy.
-“One thing is certain, however: We have significant shortcomings in many places in the route network, especially regional ones, which we as passengers have actually felt again and again for years, due to speed restrictions and route closures.
+“One thing is certain, however: We have significant shortcomings in many places in the route network, especially regional ones, which we as passengers have actually felt once more and once more for years, due to speed restrictions and route closures.
 This is actually not a new message for us.”
 Moy accused politicians of preferring to invest in the road – the Loisachtal is a good example of this.

 Greens politicians: speed restrictions are not a permanent solution